n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.convertkittrigger.md

+---
+title: ConvertKit trigger node - n8n Documentation
+description: Documentation for the ConvertKit trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # ConvertKit trigger

 [ConvertKit](https://www.convertkit.com/) is a fully-featured email marketing platform.
 ConvertKit can be used to build an email list, send email broadcasts, automate sequences, create segments, and build landing pages.